pravesh-pandey/localCacheBenchmark/README.md

 ## Contributing / Next Steps

-- Record fresh data using `./run-and-publish.sh` without `JMH_ARGS` to capture the full parameter matrix.
+- Record fresh data using `./benchmark.sh <dataSize> <payloadLines>` to capture the full parameter matrix.
 - Compare multiple runs via the dashboard filters or by uploading `results.json` files to the JMH Visualizer.
-- Extend the fair persistent comparison with additional metrics (memory usage, recovery time) if needed.
+- Extend the suite with additional caches or metrics (memory usage, recovery time) as needed.

 Happy benchmarking!